shenchaoran/WebNJGIS_backend/README.md

 If you're not interested, [you should tell me why](https://www.surveymonkey.com/r/LN2CV82) so we can help make it easier in the future!

 ### Summary of `.d.ts` management
-In general if you stick to the following steps you should have minimal `.d.ts` issues;
+In general if you stick to the following steps you should have minimal `.d.ts` topics;
 1. After installing any npm package as a dependency or dev dependency, immediately try to install the `.d.ts` file via `@types`.
 2. If the library has a `.d.ts` file on DefinitelyTyped, the install will succeed and you are done.
 If the install fails because the package doesn't exist, continue to step 3.